sachithariyathilaka/spring-validation-tutorial/README.md

   * Release: 1.0.0
   * Date: 2024/03/24
-  * Module: Spring Boot Validate Tutorial
+  * Module: Spring Validate Tutorial
   * Changes
     * Implements the test rest endpoint for test the validate functionality.
     * Implements the rest controller adviser for the handle request argument validator.